What Is Demerol?

 Although abusing Demerol may lead to many dangers, including death, stopping use can be difficult.
 Once a person becomes dependent on Demerol, they’ll likely experience uncomfortable symptoms of withdrawal when they stop using.

-Demerol Withdrawal And Detox
+Demerol Side Effects, Withdrawal, And Clinical Detox Medication

 As a DEA schedule II substance, developing a dependence to Demerol is likely when the drug is misused.
 Dependence means a person will experience a period of sickness and discomfort when they stop use.
 This period is called withdrawal, and symptoms are likely to include: